 - Now add the raspberries and white chocolate chips and continue folding together gently until just combined.
 Do not over mix at this stage as it will make the muffins dense.

-- Fill each muffin case all the way to the top.
+- Fill each muffin case about 3/4 full.

 - Place the muffin tray onto the middle shelf of your preheated oven.
 Set a timer for 5 minutes.
 This initial 5 minutes at high temperature allows the muffins to rise more rapidly.